janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `cloud.google.com/load-balancer-type: "Internal"`.
 Forwarding rules are also part of the GCE Internal TCP/UDP Load Balancer architecture, but in case of Internal TCP/UDP Load Balancer it is not supported to define different forwarding rules with different protocols for the same IP address.
 That is, for Services with type=LoadBalancer and with annotation `cloud.google.com/load-balancer-type: "Internal"` this feature would not be supported.

 Summary: The implementation of this feature can affect the bills of GCP users.
 However the following perspectives are also observed:
-- currently the users cannot have mixed protocols behind the same NLB - it blocks some use cases on GCE
+- if a user wants to have UDP and TCP ports behind the same NLB two Services with must be defined, one for TCP and one for UDP.
+As the pricing is based on the number of forwarding rules this setup also means the same pricing as with the single Service instance.
-- if a user is happy with 2 LB (Service) instances for TCP and UDP still the user has two more forwarding rules to be billed - i.e. it has the same effect on pricing as if those TCP and UDP endpoints were behind the same LB instance
+- if a user is happy with 2 NLB (Service) instances for TCP and UDP still the user has two more forwarding rules to be billed - i.e. it has the same effect on pricing as if those TCP and UDP endpoints were behind the same NLB instance
 - already now the bills of users is affected if they have more than 5 forwarding rules as the result of their current Service definitions (e.g. 6 or more port definitions in a single Serice, or if the number of all port definitions in different Services is 6 or more, etc.)

 That is, if we consider the "single Service with 6 ports" case the user has to pay more for that single Service ("single LB instance") than for another Service (another LB instance) with 5 or less ports already now.
 It is not the number of LBs that matters.
 This phenomenon is already there with the current practice, and the enabling of mixed protocols will not change it to the worse.